sevenhong/awesome-mcp-servers/README.md

 Servers for accessing many apps and tools through a single MCP server.

 - [PipedreamHQ/pipedream](https://github.com/PipedreamHQ/pipedream/tree/master/modelcontextprotocol) ☁️ 🏠 - Connect with 2,500 APIs with 8,000+ prebuilt tools, and manage servers for your users, in your own app.
+- [OpenMCP](https://github.com/wegotdocs/open-mcp) 📇 🏠 🍎 🪟 🐧 - Turn a web API into an MCP server in 10 seconds and add it to the open source registry: https://open-mcp.org

 ### 🎨 <a name="art-and-culture"></a>Art & Culture